ScrollBytes/batch-normalize-videos/README.md

 3. Script will normalize all videos in the folder and move original videos into a folder called "bin" where you can decide what you want to do with them.

 Replace "/path/to/script/" with the actual path on your computer.
-You can get the path by opening your file manager, right-click on "install-fonts.sh" and click "Copy path(s)".
+You can get the path by opening your file manager, right-click on "normalize.sh" and click "Copy path(s)".

 Tested on Lubuntu 14.04